-This article was last updated May 07, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 31, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-For business credit card users, the Ink Business Preferred℠ Credit Card from Chase has the same point transfer features as the Chase Sapphire Preferred® Card, and you can combine points from both cards as well as those of any other cards that earn Ultimate Rewards® points like the Chase Freedom®.
+For business credit card users, the Ink Business Preferred℠ Credit Card has the same point transfer features as the Chase Sapphire Preferred® Card, and you can combine points from both cards, as well as those of any other cards that earn Ultimate Rewards® points, like the Chase Freedom®.

-Here is the list of current Chase Sapphire Preferred® Card airline transfer partners, and links to guides that explain how to use them:
+Here is the list of current Chase Sapphire Preferred® Card airline transfer partners, and links to guides that explain how to use them (if available):

 - United MileagePlus®

-- Air France Flying Blue (lets you book Delta and Alaska flights)
+- Flying Blue Air France KLM (lets you book Delta and Alaska flights)

-- British Airways Avios (lets you book American Airlines flights)
+- British Airways Executive Club (lets you book American Airlines flights)

-- Iberia Avios (lets you book American Airlines flights)
+- Iberia Plus (lets you book American Airlines flights)